 Functional Unit

-A functional unit provides the basis for comparing results in a LCA.
+A functional unit provides the basis for comparing results in an LCA.
 The key consideration in selecting a functional unit is to ensure the treatment system configurations are compared on a fair and transparent basis and provide an equivalent end service to the community.
 The functional unit for this study is the treatment of one cubic meter of either municipal wastewater or graywater with the influent wastewater characteristics shown in Section 1.5.
 Treatment configurations for graywater are only compared to other treatment systems for graywater and are not directly compared to treatment systems for mixed wastewater in the baseline results.
 In the baseline results, the centralized treatment of the separated blackwater for the graywater systems is outside the study scope.
-The sensitivity analysis presented in Section 6.2 does directly compare mixed wastewater and graywater systems by displaying results on the basis of treatment of a cubic meter of wastewater produced at the building and incorporation of the separated blackwater centralized treatment into the scope.
+The sensitivity analysis presented in Section 6.2 does directly compare mixed wastewater and graywater systems by displaying results on the basis of treatment of a cubic meter of wastewater produced at the building and incorporating the separated blackwater centralized treatment into the scope.
 All treatment configurations were developed to ensure that guidelines for indoor NPR were met (Sharvelle et al. 2017).

 Case Study Building and District Scenarios

-Table 1-1 shows the total flow rate of wastewater produced by each source area and the quantity of water treated depending on the scale and if the decentralized system treats mixed wastewater or separated graywater.
-We developed configurations to be representative of building or block size, building density, and water use in San Francisco’s South of Market (SOMA) district based on comparisons with existing building statistics and satellite imagery of the area.
+Table 1-1 shows the total flow rate of wastewater produced by each source area, the quantity of water treated, and the source water type.
+We developed configurations to be representative of building or block size, building density, and water use in San Francisco’s South of Market district based on comparisons with existing building statistics and satellite imagery of the area.
 All scenarios are modeled as transitional solutions that are connected to the sewer for centralized solids handling.
-For district-scale mixed wastewater treatment, an unsewered scenario is incorporated for local solids handling via windrow composting.
+For district scale mixed wastewater treatment, an unsewered scenario is incorporated for local solids handling via off-site windrow composting.